josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 On one end of the spectrum is complete independence from ISOC.
-The natural choice for this would be for IETF to incorporate as an independent 501(c)(3) organization.
+The natural choice for this would be for IETF to incorporate as an independent organization, incorporating as a non-profit in a particular state and then applying at the federal level to the IRS for tax exemption to achieve 501(c)(3) status.
 In this case, all functions of IAO would be legally independent of ISOC, including board appointments, hiring and firing, etc. IAO would face increased one-time and ongoing adminstrative complexities, including maintenance of tax-exempt